bjasspa/jasspa/README.md

 ## Installation

+### Linux/MacOS

 You can compile the code yourself, or you pick one or two of the pre-compiled single file executables from the Release page or you install the usual mec/mew executables  using curl or the homebrew  package manager.
-For Windows you have as well a installer which is available [here](https://github.com/bjasspa/jasspa/releases/download/me_20251001/Jasspa_MicroEmacs_20251001_installer_windows_intel.msi):

 Installation  using  curl for Linux and MacOS by copying and pasting the  following command into your terminal: